adevinta/graph-notebook-docker/README.md

 ## Versioning

-We use the [semantic-versioning] for tagging the code of a belonging to a release.
+We use [semantic-versioning] for tagging the code of a release.
 Each release in git has its corresponding tag in this [dockerhub repository].

 ## Contributing